 - Weigh the sugar into a large jug, add the eggs, vanilla extract and raspberry liqueur (if using).
 Using a fork stir to combine the ingredients.

-- As soon as the chocolate has cooled, pour the egg/sugar mixture in stirring constantly.
+- As soon as the chocolate has cooled, pour the egg and sugar mixture in stirring constantly.

 - Add the flour and stir into the chocolate mix.